 When collisions or accidents occur, motorcyclists tend to sustain severe, even catastrophic injuries, including spinal cord damage and traumatic brain injuries.
 The cost of medical treatment to address these injuries can be exorbitant.
 This is often compounded by the fact that injured victims have to take time off work to address their injuries and, in some cases, they are not able to return to work at all.
 Both the economic and non-economic damages of a motorcycle accident can be incredibly overwhelming.

 At Howry Breen & Herman, we can handle every aspect of your case so that you can focus on getting the vital care you need.
 Our Austin motorcycle accident lawyers have decades of experience and have handled thousands of cases.
 We use our in-depth legal knowledge and skill to aggressively advocate for you, all while providing you with the dedicated, one-on-one guidance you need.
-With nearly 25 years of litigation experience and hundreds of millions of dollars successfully recovered for our clients, we are here to help you fight for the best outcome for your case.
+With nearly 25 years of litigation experience and millions and millions of dollars successfully recovered for our clients, we are here to help you fight for the best outcome for your case.

 Call (512) 430-4844 to schedule a free consultation with our team.